Nelkeasha/alx-zero_day/README.md

 My first readme
-This file was updated fom github
+This file was updated fom Github